D7ry/HKANNO-Batch-Processor/README.md

 2.put whatever you want to convert into D:\hkxconvert

-3.run the main program, and it should automatically add attackStart annotations.
+3.run the main program. type in H to connect all hkxs to heavy attacks; type in l to connect all hkxs to light attacks.